15 best luxury hotels in Iceland

 The hotel was used in a past life as music and arts venues, and was also the site of a furniture factory.

-Guests can borrow a portable record player plus some vinyl to play on it during their stay.
-Gym bunnies can work out in the fitness centre and foodies can dine at the restaurant.
+I love that guests can borrow a portable record player plus some vinyl to play on it during their stay.
+Gym bunnies can work out in the fitness centre and foodies can dine at the restaurant (you’ll find me in the restaurant, not the gym!).

 Or simply wander over to lively Laugavegur Street nearby, a well-known entertainment and shopping hub in central Reykjavik.